nodebox/nodebox-opengl/README.txt

 If you get an "import pyglet" error, make sure that Pyglet is installed in site-packages/ too.

 Binaries:
-NodeBox contains C extensions for faster mathematics.
+NOGL contains C extensions for faster mathematics.
+If you want to activate them, you need to compile them from source.
-These are precompiled for Mac, on other systems you need to execute "python setup.py" in nodebox/ext/ manually.
+From the command line, do:
-Psyco (http://psyco.sourceforge.net/) can boost performance as well (if you use a 32-bit Python).
+> cd nodebox/ext
-A version precompiled for Mac is included in nodebox/ext/.
+> python setup.py

 USAGE
 =====

-- For users coming from NodeBox for Mac OS X, or NodeBox 2: this NodeBox for OpenGL does not have a built-in code editor.
+- For users coming from NodeBox for Mac OS X: this NodeBox for OpenGL does not have a built-in code editor.
 You can use the IDLE editor bundled with Python.
 On Mac OS X, we prefer TextMate (http://macromates.com).
 - From the command line, you can run a script with: python example.py (or command-R in TextMate)
 - This will open an application window with the output of your script.